MaikuB/flutter_local_notifications/flutter_local_notifications/docs/android-setup.md

 > [!Warning]
 > There was [a crash](https://github.com/flutter/flutter/issues/110658) that used to occur on devices running Android 12L.
 Flutter has since fixed the issue in 3.24.0.
 If you are using an earlier version of Flutter, you'll need to add the following to your _module_ build file:
 >
-> ```gradle
+> ```groovy
 > dependencies {
 >    implementation 'androidx.window:window:1.0.0'
 >    implementation 'androidx.window:window-java:1.0.0'
 > }
 > ```